EqualExperts/slack-gardener/README.md

 ### Why automatically archive slack channels?

-**TLDR: By pruning inactive channels, it allows people fresh to joining your slack that have questions/answers/comments to be guided towards frequently used channels rather than inactive/stale channels.
+**TL;DR By pruning inactive channels, it allows people fresh to joining your slack that have questions/answers/comments to be guided towards frequently used channels rather than inactive/stale channels.
 This has the benefit improving the visibility of conversations and surfacing information across your organisation.**

 We want to maximise the value of the network within Slack, this means we need to ensure conversations and information are easily surfaced, maximising the chance for people in the network to join in.
 However to ensure this is manageable for people in the network, we don’t want to have one large channel where everyone is a member and all conversation and information is sent, as this makes it impossible for people to be able to manageably consume information.